epistemex/ezStruct/README.md

 Usage
 -----
-The `ezStruct` is a global static objects that manage structure definitions.
+The `ezStruct` is a global static object that manage structure definitions and memory allocations of those definitions.

 To define a new structure simply call:
 ```javascript
 var defStruct = ezStruct.define("myStruct");